Innovimax-SARL/mix-them/README.md

     mix-them [char|byte] --zip zipfile
     mix-them [char|byte] --jar zipfile

-  will generate on standard out any file based on first entrie and second entrie to nth entrie of zip/jar file. by default it assumes zip/jar entries are character based (not binary)
+  will generate on standard out any file based on entry1 to entryN of zip/jar file. by default it assumes zip/jar entries are character based (not binary)

     mix-them [char|byte] [-rule] --zip zipfile